Fun Facts and Things to Know for First Time Visitors to Ecuador

 Fun Facts about Ecuador

-1. The language of Ecuador is Spanish but there are 13 native languages in the country.
+1. The official language of Ecuador is Spanish, but there are 13 native languages spoken in the country.
 Quechua is the main native language spoken by the indigenous people of Ecuador and the Peruvian Andes.

-2. Ecuador means equator in Quechua and the Equator runs right through Ecuador.
+2. Ecuador means “equator” in Quechua.
+Fitting, because the Equator runs right through Ecuador!

-3. Quito, Ecuador’s capital is one of the highest capitals in the world sitting at 9,350 feet.
+3. Quito, Ecuador’s capital, is one of the highest capitals in the world and sits at 9,350 feet.
+It can take some acclimation to get used to this altitude when you visit.

-5. Ecuador is home to 5 World Heritage Sites including the old city of Quito, the Historic Centre of Santa Ana de los Ríos de Cuenca, Qhapaq Ñan, Andean Road System, the Galapagos Islands and Sangay National Park.
+5. Ecuador is home to 5 World Heritage Sites, including the old city of Quito, the Historic Centre of Santa Ana de los Ríos de Cuenca, Qhapaq Ñan, Andean Road System, the biodiverse Galapagos Islands, and Sangay National Park.

 6. The Panama hat was invented in Ecuador, not Panama.
 Straw hats woven along the Ecuadorian coast were taken to Panama initially to be sold to canal workers and, after the canal opened, to affluent westerners passing through the Panama Canal.

-7. Always bring an umbrella as it rains often, especially in the Amazon region.
+7. Always bring an umbrella as it rains often, especially in the lush Amazon region.
+This is so important for first time visitors to Ecuador to know—the weather can change on a dime!

-8. The sun is also really strong as you are on the equator (make sure you wear your sunscreen).
+8. The sun is really strong in Ecuador as you are on the equator.
+Make sure you wear your sunscreen to avoid painful sunburns with the higher UV index.

-11. Charles Darwin visited Ecuador’s Galápagos Islands in 1835 and largely based his theory of evolution on the discoveries he made there even though he was only there for a short period.
+11. Charles Darwin initially visited Ecuador’s Galápagos Islands in 1835 and largely based his theory of evolution on the discoveries he made there—even though he was only there for a short period.
+(Source: Darwin Online)

-Now that we know a few fun facts about the country of Ecuador, let’s learn a little more about the history, biodiversity and food of this incredibly unique place.
+Now that you know a few fun facts about the country of Ecuador, let’s learn a little more about the history, biodiversity and food of this incredibly unique place.
+Learning more about the country is a great idea for first time visitors to Ecuador—you’ll be able to better appreciate and recognize the significance of things, places, and traditions you encounter on your travels.

 woman stands on the equatorial line at the center of the world outside Quito Ecuador